What Is Stockpiling? How Do You Start A Stockpile

 Good Items To Stockpile

-Toilet Paper, water, garbage bags, laundry soap, dish soap, paper towels, feminine supplies, shampoos, cereal, peanut butter, canned foods, condiments, batteries, cleaners, pet supplies and baby supplies.
+Toilet Paper, water, garbage bags, laundry soap, dish soap, paper towels, feminine supplies, shampoos, cereal, peanut butter, rice, pasta, canned foods, frozen fruits & veggies, condiments, batteries, cleaners, pet supplies, medications and baby supplies.

 Easy Items To Stockpile